0x5c4r3/jekyll-theme-console/about.md

 ---
-title: /
+title: /about
-layout: home
+layout: page
-permalink: /
+permalink: /about
 ---

 # IAmScareCrow